makrai/notes/naseem2204-benchmark-mental-pretrained.md

     stress identification, vaccine hesitancy and refusal,
     identifying common health-related misconceptions, sentiment analysis, and the health-related behaviors they support (Naseem+ 2022a,b)
-* Rao+ (2020) presented a hierarchical method that used BERT with attention-based BiGRU and achieved competitive performance for depression detection
+* Rao+ (2020): a hierarchical method that used
+  * BERT with attention-based BiGRU and achieved
+  * competitive performance for depression detection
 * vaccine-related sentiment classification, Zhang+ (2020) classified tweet-level HPV vaccine sentiment using three transfer learning techniques (ELMo, GPT, and BERT) and found that a finely tuned BERT produced the best
-* Biddle+ (2020) presented a method (BiLSTMSenti) that leveraged contextual word embeddings (BERT) with word-level sentiment to improve performance
+* Biddle+ (2020) presented a method (BiLSTMSenti) that leveraged
+  * contextual word embeddings (BERT) with word-level sentiment
 * Naseem+ (2021b) presented a model that uses domain-specific LM and captures commonsense knowledge into a context-aware bidirectional gated recurrent netw
-* Sawhney+ (2021) presented an ordinal hierarchical attention model for Suicide Risk Assessment where
+* an ordinal hierarchical attention model for Suicide Risk Assessment (Sawhney+ 2021)
-  * text embeddings obtained by Longformer were fed to BiLSTM with attention and ordinal loss as an objective function
+  * text embeddings obtained by Longformer were fed to BiLSTM with attention
+  * ordinal loss as an objective function
-  * abstract: neural methods for assessing suicide risk on social media ignore the inherent ordinal nature across fine-grain levels of suicide risk.
-To
+  * abstract: neural methods for assessing suicide risk on social media ignore the inherent ordinal nature across fine-grain levels of suicide risk
     * we reformulate suicide risk assessment as an Ordinal Regression problem,
 * no PLM trained on health-related text collected from social media that directly benefit the applications related to PHS